24 out Apprentice’ship’ – A Smooth Sea Does Not Make A Good Sailor – az

 - Spotting Weaknesses and Strengths: we are all brought in this world as a winner, yet it is inevitable that at some point in our life we will encounter slippery roads.
 The apprenticeship stage is more like working on a rough diamond in the sense that one will always need to sharpen it without losing its essence.
 It is at this stage that an apprentice may learn about themselves, spot their own weaknesses and from map out changes that will lead to strengths.
 Self-criticism may actually provide you with a perceived knowledge of what your capacity needs and requires and, consequently, enable you to run your errands the best way possible.

 - Responsibility building: Little does an apprentice know how much is at stake in the teaching career.
 In fact, they can hardly fathom out the sheer variety of responsibilities existing within the teaching/learning realm.
 However, it is the apprenticeship process that will expose potential teachers to such daily responsibilities and lend itself to the development of skills and experience required to deal with them.
 Amongst various qualities, responsibility is one factor that can easily elevate one’s status to a professional educator.

-Bearing this PIBID Programme in mind, I reckon that apprenticeship seems to be a window to successful career of a student bearing in mind the opportunity they have to test both theory and practice with the spinoffs of deciding what they judge to be the best way to match their needs, wants and interests.
-As it stands, there is a full range of benefits to be gained from apprenticeship and the rougher the sea is, the better sailors we will becom
+I reckon that apprenticeship seems to be a window to a successful career of a student bearing in mind the opportunity they have to test both theory and practice with the spinoffs of deciding what they judge to be the best way to match their needs, wants and interests.
+As it stands, apprenticeship is definitely an important way to learn the ropes and the rougher the sea is, the better sailors we will become.